 I then stopped to enjoy a cheese sandwich and a cup of coffee at an outdoor cafe, along the way.

-I relaxed and listened to the squawks of the seagulls and breathed in the salty air, while appreciating the calm elevated view of Plymouth Sound, with its dots of yachts and vessels bobbing on the horizon.
-(I sat pleased as punch at a small wobbly table, just nearby to where Sir Francis Drake, the celebrated Admiral finished his famous game of bowls, before helping to historically defeat the Spanish Armada back in 1588).
+I relaxed and listened to the squawks of the seagulls and breathed in the fresh and salty air, while appreciating the elevated view of Plymouth Sound, with its dots of yachts and vessels bobbing on the horizon.
+I sat, as pleased as punch for 1/2 an hour, at a small wobbly table and enjoyed a sandwich, just nearby to where Sir Francis Drake, the celebrated Admiral finished his famous game of bowls, before helping to historically defeat the Spanish Armada back in 1588.

 It had been a long day and so I trecked back to the digs and I slept well until 8am.

 After a breakfast comprising a vegan sausage roll and a cup of coffee in the pedestrianised central shopping area, I went on a short walk to visit a ‘Plymouth City Council’ run, drop-in centre where I enquired about accommodation and relocation in the event that I do, in fact, decide to study here.
 The queue was short, the security was polite and the lady at the reception desk was both friendly and helpful.